lucas-codes-stuff/leetcode-tracker/README.md

 # 🗓 Weekly LeetCode Tracker

+# THIS WILL START ON JAN 1 2025!

 This tracker captures my **weekly progress** on LeetCode, focusing on insights, improvements, and patterns rather than individual problems.
 Each week, I’ll summarize:

 - **Problems Solved**: The approximate count or categories of problems tackled.